JeffDeCola/my-cheat-sheets/other/single-board-computers/hummingboard/install-and-configure-os-cheat-sheet/README.md

 I would label this microSD card since its easy to forget.

-## USE "IGNITION" TO INSTALL AN OS ON A microSD TO USE FOR YOUR HUMMINGBOARD
+## USE "IGNITION" TO INSTALL AN OS ON A microSD CARD

 Place the `Ignition` microSD in your hummingboard and boot it up.
 You must have your hummingboard connected to the internet